Berenberg lifts Carnival Corporation & plc [CUK] price estimate. Who else is bullish?

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for CUK.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Carnival Corporation & plc go to 13.40%.

-There are presently around $415 million, or 15.40% of CUK stock, in the hands of institutional investors.
-The top three institutional holders of CUK stocks are: ARISTEIA CAPITAL LLC with ownership of 10,140,504, which is approximately 12.105% of the company’s market cap and around 0.10% of the total institutional ownership; TWO SIGMA INVESTMENTS, LP, holding 1,507,577 shares of the stock with an approximate value of $24.65 million in CUK stocks shares; and JPMORGAN CHASE & CO, currently with $24.43 million in CUK stock with ownership of nearly 1450377.67% of the company’s market capitalization.
+There are presently around $345 million, or 15.50% of CUK stock, in the hands of institutional investors.
+The top three institutional holders of CUK stocks are: ARISTEIA CAPITAL LLC with ownership of 10,140,504, which is approximately 12.105% of the company’s market cap and around 0.10% of the total institutional ownership; JPMORGAN CHASE & CO, holding 1,988,812 shares of the stock with an approximate value of $26.17 million in CUK stocks shares; and TWO SIGMA INVESTMENTS, LP, currently with $19.84 million in CUK stock with ownership of nearly 136.152% of the company’s market capitalization.